Norm of the no-boundary state: Introduction

 We are left with several puzzles.
 What is the physical meaning, if any, of Polchinski's phase in the real-time theory?
 In quantum field theory the sphere partition function is the norm of the Bunch-Davies state; in gravity, does Polchinski's phase indicate that the norm of the no-boundary state has a phase, i.e.~that it is non-normalizable?
 Can we even cut the sphere path integral in a theory of gravity and thereby interpret it as an overlap of states?
 If the loop-corrected static patch entropy is not given by the sphere partition function, is there a sensible definition at all, and if so, what is it?

 In this manuscript we propose answers to these questions using results we establish at late Lorentzian time.
 Let us first describe the results, and then our proposals.
 Our main result, valid to one-loop order in Newton's constant, is the late-time norm of a state in theories of $d$-dimensional Einstein gravity with positive cosmological constant, possibly coupled to matter.
 In this context ``late time'' means that the universe becomes asymptotically de Sitter, we have in mind wavefunctionals of the universe $\Psi[\gamma,\varphi]$ obtained from the gravitational path integral with suitable early time boundary conditions (like the no-boundary state), and $(\gamma,\varphi)$ refer to certain rescaled versions of the spatial metric and matter fields on a constant-time slice which remain finite in the $t\to\infty$ limit.
 Our results hold for states $\Psi$ which are peaked around $\gamma$ being the round metric on the sphere.
-Then the norm is \beq \langle \! \langle \Psi|\Psi \rangle \! \rangle = A \,S_0^{-\mathcal{D}_d/2} \int \frac{[d\gamma][d\varphi]}{\text{diff}\times\text{Weyl}} |\Psi[\gamma,\varphi]|^2\,, \eeq where the doubled ket $|\,\cdot\,\rangle \! \rangle$ denotes a state in quantum gravity, $A$ is a non-negative normalization constant that is a certain ratio of one-loop determinants over nonzero modes, $S_0 $ is the tree-level static patch entropy, and $\mathcal{D}_d = \text{dim}(SO(d,1)) = \frac{d(d+1)}{2}$.
+Then the norm is \beq \langle \! \langle \Psi|\Psi \rangle \! \rangle = \int \frac{[d\gamma][d\varphi]}{\text{diff}\times\text{Weyl}} |\Psi[\gamma,\varphi]|^2\,, \eeq where the doubled ket $|\,\cdot\,\rangle \! \rangle$ denotes a state in quantum gravity.
 Crucially, the wavefunction and Hilbert space of states at late time only depend on $(\gamma,\varphi)$ up to diff$\times$Weyl on the $t\to\infty$ slice, with the Weyl redundancy a vestige of bulk temporal diffeomorphism invariance.
 That feature mirrors the familiar fact in anti-de Sitter space that (up to anomalies) the bulk theory depends on the boundary data modulo boundary diffeomorphisms and Weyl rescalings.

 The late-time overlap~\eqref{E:main} is natural in de Sitter gravity and has been proposed in~\cite{Chakraborty:2023los} and used in 3d gravity in \cite{Godet:2024ich,Collier:2025lux}.
 See in particular~\cite{Chakraborty:2023los} which studied correlation functions computed from the overlap.
 In this work we obtain~\eqref{E:main} from the gravitational path integral up to the constant $A$ that we are working to compute~\cite{CHJWIP2}, and exploit some features of the semiclassical no-boundary wavefunction to calculate its norm.
 While the authors of~\cite{Chakraborty:2023los} did not compute the norm of the no-boundary state using the overlap~\eqref{E:main}, our results are consistent with and complement theirs.